badconduct/gemini-98-proxy-client/README.md

     - **🖥️ Host browser:** `http://localhost:3000`
     - **🧓 Retro browser (e.g., IE6 on Win98):** `http://<your-local-ip>:3000`

     The first account you create will automatically become the permanent, undeletable **Prime Administrator**.
+If `SINGLE_USER_MODE` is enabled, the app will log you in automatically after you create this account.

 ---